Luxzi/Luxzi/README.md

 I've been coding since 2016 or around 9 years.
 I love everything and anything low-level, from operating system development to graphics programming.
 Although I sometimes dabble in web development.
 My current hyperfixations are functional programming languages and graphics programming.

-**Feel free to mention me in issues or pull requests**, and I may contribute your project.
+**Feel free to mention me in issues or pull requests**, and I may contribute to your project.

 <img
     align="left"